BioinfoHKUSurgery/Bioinfo-Workshop-2024/3-Omics-bulkRNAseq-analysis.md

 ![image](https://github.com/BioinfoHKUSurgery/Bioinfo-Workshop-2024/assets/165875740/7a0539ef-81bf-48dd-9c1b-555a9b59cd63)

 From this we can see that most NRF2 pathway genes are significantly upregulated in poly(PEP) and have much larger fold changes compared to the background genes.

+### 3 Exercises

+3.1 Could you replot the final volcano plot but make both the points smaller and the point labels smaller.

+3.2 Could you perform DE and generate volcano plots for `Untreated_24hr` vs `Polymer_24hr` ESC-RPEs (instead of TNT_24hr vs PolymerTNT_24hr)